forestinthetree/magic-hands/README.md

 If you contribute to the project, you agree that your contributions will also be licensed under the AGPL v3 License.

-If you have queries, feel free to email [licenses@forestinthetree.com](mailto:licenses@forestinthetree.com).
+If you have any queries, feel free to email [licenses@forestinthetree.com](mailto:licenses@forestinthetree.com).